Call for Tutorials

 Call for Tutorial Proposals

-Tutorial proposals in all areas of signal processing and its applications, as listed in the conference topics, are warmly invited and encouraged, especially those related to the theme of the conference (human-centric signal processing) and to new and emerging topics.
+Tutorial proposals in all areas of signal processing and its applications, as listed in the conference topics, are warmly invited, and encouraged, especially those related to the theme of the conference (Signal processing in the AI era) and to new and emerging topics.

 - Title of the tutorial.

-- Presenter name(s), contact information, short biography, and five recent related publications.
+- Presenter name(s), contact information, short biography (max.
+1000 char.), and five recent related publications.

 - A summary of presenter’s previous tutorial delivery experience.